-For me, they’d be: compassion, helping out, encouragement, and love.
+For me, they’d be: compassion, helping, encouragement, and love.

 Whatever those qualities are, what do they suggest as an action?
 If you look at mine, they suggest service to others.
-For me, the speak to serving others.
+For me, they speak of serving others.
 Service to others is my sacred calling.

 The Most Common Mistake